The Dresden Files characters: Aurora

 She was the Summer Lady, daughter of Titania.
 First appearing in Summer Knight, she takes Elaine after she is "wounded" by Lloyd Slate, the Winter Knight.
 She took care of Elaine, and sat to talk to Harry.
 He noted her kindness and her gentleness.

 However, at a later time in the book, it is discovered that she is the one who kidnapped Lily, turning her into a stone statue which Harry was led to believe as having been 'carved' by one of Aurora's servants.
 She steals the Unraveling Harry obtained from Mother Winter, and started the War at the Table.
 She planned to shift the power of the old Summer Knight Ronald Reuel, which had been transferred to Lily, to Winter by killing her on the Table.
-The power of the Summer Knight would be added to Winter, grossly unbalancing the two Fae Courts ending, what she considered in her infected mind, to be a long, pointless struggle with too many casualties.
-Harry killed her by unleashing pixies, led by Toot-Toot, armed with plastic - coated box-cutters before she could kill herself on the table.
+The power of the Summer Knight would be added to Winter, grossly unbalancing the two Fae Courts and ending, what she considered in her infected mind, to be a long, pointless struggle with too many casualties.
+Harry unleashed a swarm of pixies, led by Toot-Toot and armed with plastic-coated box-cutters; they slashed her to death before she could kill Lily on the table or shed any of her own blood on it.
 Her mother, Titania, carried her away from the Valley of the Table.

 In Cold Days, the reason for Aurora's insane behavior is that she was infected by the Adversary.